Santha Devi

-Damayanthi (1927 – 20 November 2010), better known by her stage name Kozhikode Santha Devi, was an Indian Malayalam film and stage actress.
-In a career spanning about sixty years, she acted in more than 1000 plays and about 480 films.
+Damayanthi (1927 – 20 November 2010), better known by her stage name Kozhikode Santha Devi, was an Indian Malayalam-language film and stage actress.
+In a career of about sixty years, she acted in more than 1000 plays and about 480 films.

 Biography

-Santha Devi was born in Kozhikode in a then well known tharavadu called Thottathil in 1927 to Thottathil Kannakkuruppu and Karthiyayani Amma as the seventh daughter among their 10 children.
-She did her studies from Sabha school and then B.E.M school.
+Santha Devi was born in Kozhikode in 1927 to Thottathil Kannakkuruppu and Karthiyayani Amma.

-She made her debut as an actress through a 1954 drama Smarakam written by Vasu Pradeep and directed by Kundanari Appu Nair.
+She made her debut as an actress in the 1954 drama Smarakam.
 She made her cinema debut in Minnaminungu (1957) directed by Ramu Karyat.
 She acted in over 480 movies including Moodupadam, Kuttikkuppayam, Kunjalimaraykkar, Iruttinte Athmavu, Sthalathe pradhana payyans and Adwaitham.
-Kerala Cafe, produced by director Ranjith, was her last movie where she enacted the role of a forlorn grandmother with no one to look after her.
-Besides movies, she was also active in television serials.
-Her most memorable roles are from Manasi and Minnukettu.
+Kerala Cafe, produced by director Ranjith, was her last movie.

-Santha Devi died on 20 November 2010 evening in a private hospital in Kozhikode.
+Devi died on 20 November 2010 evening in a hospital in Kozhikode.

 Family

 She had five brothers and four sisters.
-All of her brothers were in Air Force and Military services.
-At the age of 18 she married her uncle's son, Balakrishnan, a railway guard, but the relationship did not last long.
-He left Santha Devi after the couple had a son.
-Later, she married Kozhikode Abdul Kader, a popular Malayalam playback singer.
-She has two sons, Suresh Babu and the late Sathyajith.
+At the age of 18 she married her uncle's son, Balakrishnan, a railway guard.
+He left Devi after the couple had a son, Suresh Babu.
+Later, she married Kozhikode Abdul Kader, a popular Malayalam playback singer and had one more son, the late Sathyajith.

 Awards and honours

-Santha Devi is a recipient of the Kerala Sangeetha Nataka Akademi Award (1978) and the Kerala Sangeetha Nataka Akademi Fellowship (2003).
-She won the National Film Award for Best Supporting Actress for her performance in Yamanam (1992) directed by Bharath Gopi.
-She has received the Kerala State award for best Stage actress in 1968 for her role in Kudukkukal.
-In 1968, she received award from Thrissur Fine Arts Society and in 1973 she received best actress award again.
-In 1978, her acting in Ithu bhoomiyanu and Inquilabinte makkal fetched her Kerala Sangeetha Nadaka Acamedy's award for best actress.
-She won the Kerala Film Critics Association Award in 1979 and Kerala State Award for Best Actress in State plays in 1983 for Deepasthambham Mahashcharyam.
+Devi won the Kerala Sangeetha Nataka Akademi Award (1978), the Kerala Sangeetha Nataka Akademi Fellowship (2003), the National Film Award for Best Supporting Actress for her performance in Yamanam (1992), and the Kerala Film Critics Association Award in 1979 and Kerala State Award for Best Actress in State plays in 1983 for Deepasthambham Mahashcharyam.